 In order to deal with the cyclical nature of the industry, Curtiss-Wright expanded first into the overhaul servicing of the Company's manufactured transmissions and actuators primarily for the wing-flap systems.
 In 1996, we acquired a maintenance, repair and overhaul business from Aviall and became a complete overhaul and repair provider by expanding our capabilities to include other aircraft components and systems.

-In 1995, because of the Company's diversification efforts, our Flow Control business segment commenced shipment of multiple valve programs for the Korean commercial nuclear power generation construction program, which included safety relief valves, solenoid valves and motor operated valves.
+In 1995, because of the Company's diversification efforts, our nuclear business commenced shipment of multiple valve programs for the Korean commercial nuclear power generation construction program, which included safety relief valves, solenoid valves and motor operated valves.
 In addition, we expanded the products we could offer our commercial nuclear customers when we acquired Enertech in 1998.
 In addition to marketing our own products, Enertech is also a distributor for other manufacturers.
-When added to Flow Control's existing line, we were now fully equipped to meet the needs of our customer base.
+When added to Curtiss-Wright's existing line, we were now fully equipped to meet the needs of our customer base.

-Another sign of our diversification efforts was the 1998 acquisition of Curtiss-Wright Drive Technology by our Motion Control business segment.
+Another sign of our diversification efforts was the 1998 acquisition of Curtiss-Wright Drive Technology.
 Drive Technology designs and manufactures drives and suspension systems for armored military vehicles and tilting systems for high-speed railway car applications.
-Headquartered in Switzerland, its addition not only introduced us into these new markets but also provided us with hydraulic and electronic capabilities that are applied to the Company's aerospace product lines.
+Headquartered in Switzerland and now part of the Defense Solutions division, its addition not only introduced us into these new markets but also provided us with hydraulic and electronic capabilities that are applied to the Company's aerospace product lines.